 Welcome to the middle school challenge page for Challenge 2 of the Fairchild Challenge!
 Read below to find challenge information, entry requirements, resources and more for the challenge.

-Challenge 2: Art and Writing
+Challenge 2: Environmental Justice and Fine Arts

 For individuals or groups | Maximum points: 200

-Due Date: Fri., Nov.
-19, 2021 by 5 p.m.
+Due Date: Fri., Dec 1, 2023 by 5 p.m.

 - Challenge Entry Form

 - A maximum of 3 original artworks of a mural that represents a climate justice issue in your community (Include the school name and the participating students’ names on the back of the artwork).

 - Artwork should be either 8.5” x 11” or 16” x 20” inches.

 - Typed description (3 paragraphs) of your chosen issue (including the issue, its impact, your solutions, and where you would like to put the mural in your neighborhood).